Gerald Simons, MPAS, DFAAPA, PA-C

 Gerald T Simons MPAS, DFAAPA, PAC

-Jerry is a long-time member of the AAPA, and is a well-known AAPA CME lecturer.
+Jerry is a long-time AAPA member and a well-known AAPA CME lecturer.
 He is a subject matter expert in GI conditions.
 He is the Chief Delegate for surgery to the AAPA legislative body, the House of Delegates.
 Jerry has been a two-time president of the American Association of Surgical PAs and is a long-time member of the Board.
 Jerry directs the AASPA national wound care workshops and pre-PA education and helps coordinate POCUS training.
-On a state level, he has volunteered as secretary, CME lecturer, and committee chair of the NY State Society of PAs.
+At the state level, he has volunteered as a secretary, CME lecturer, and committee chair for the NY State Society of PAs.

-Through the Southampton campus, Jerry coordinates the Surgery academic unit, clinical rotations in Surgery, and teaches many GI, microbiome, and gut-brain lectures.
+At the Southampton campus, Jerry coordinates the Surgery academic unit and clinical rotations in Surgery, and teaches many GI, microbiome, and gut-brain lectures.

 His wife of more than 25 years is a Robotic Surgical Nurse, his daughter directs the NYU hackathon, and his son is a college undergraduate studying science and technology.